 Most American homeowners use elevated decks to either cook in the refuge of nature or to create an outdoor living room where they can relax, doze off, and pass the time.
 Before you delve into design choices like contemporary versus rustic, or nautical sets versus farmhouse sets, ask yourself what do you envision as the one or two primary functions of your deck?

 If you’re stuck and can’t decide exactly how to approach your circular deck read our guide covering potential uses for outdoor spaces to boost your brainstorming session.

 Not planning on cooking your feasts outside?
-Combine a modestly sized dining set with a larger conversation zone.
-A conversation area can include deep seating furniture or simple Adirondack sets allow you to unwind and can be rearranged based on the unique curves of your deck.
+Combine a modestly-sized dining set with a larger conversation zone.
+A conversation area can include deep seating furniture or simple Adirondack sets and can be rearranged based on the unique curves of your deck.
 Circular decks allow you to position a coffee table or fire pit table in the middle of your conversation area and ensure each person can see everyone else.